 Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the shotgun, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.

-Shooting Sports: Hunting & Outdoor Skills (SF 50404)
+Shooting Sports: Hunting & Outdoor Skills (SF 50383) Hunting/Wildlife Record Book: Order from Extension

 Exhibit a poster or stand-alone display related to something you learned in the Hunting & Outdoor Skills project.